teal-language/tl/README.md

-tl
+Teal
-==
+====

 [![Build Status](https://travis-ci.org/hishamhm/tl.svg?branch=master)](https://travis-ci.org/hishamhm/tl)

-This is the repository of **tl**, an ongoing project to develop a typed dialect of Lua.
+This is the repository of **tl**, the compiler for Teal, a typed dialect of Lua.

 ## Introduction

-Here are videos of talks given at FOSDEM 2019 and 2020 which discuss the history of Lua and types, outline the motivations behind tl and talk about the project's progress:
+Here are videos of talks given at FOSDEM 2019 and 2020 which discuss the history of Lua and types, outline the motivations behind Teal and talk about the project's progress:

 * [Minimalism versus types (2019)](https://www.youtube.com/watch?v=OPyBQRndLUk)